 Did the hate against Brie Larson stem from MCU drama behind the scenes?

 It should be exciting for people to find that a star is invested in a role like this rather than cast them out for trying to elevate the material.
-A perfect example of this is the upcoming Captain Marvel sequel, The Marvels.
-She’s co-starring with Iman Vellani as Ms. Marvel and Teyonah Parris as Monica Rambeau.
+A perfect example of this is The Marvels, as she is co-starring with Iman Vellani as Ms. Marvel and Teyonah Parris as Monica Rambeau.
 She’s also working with director Nia DaCosta, who helmed the horror movie Candyman, and she’s the first Black woman to direct a film at the top of the box office.
 Change can be good.

 Is the hate against Brie Larson because fans wanted to see a different actress as Captain Marvel?